andrewhu-uw/PLAssess/README.md

 ### Installing Mocha & Chai

 We test the transpiled javascript using Mocha & Chai.
-Run the following command to install these two
+I originally installed these globally like so

 ```
 npm install -g mocha chai
 ```

+But, I now have them installed locally and just alias mocha to "node_modules/mocha/bin/mocha", so that I can install typescript and ts-node locally.

 ### Running Tests